What is Headless Architecture? A practical guide

 So, should we completely do away with monolith systems and platforms?

-In many cases, it’s possible to adapt what you already have.
+Well, not necessarily… in many cases, it’s possible to adapt what you already have.

 Take your CMS for example.